BIGJRA/BIGJRA.github.io/rejuv.md

 - I accept!
 (Aelita +2, Narcissa +4)
 - I dunno...
 (Aelita -1, Narcissa -2)

-Once that’s done, head back into the Pokemon Center and talk to Aelita.
+Once that's done, head back into the Pokemon Center and talk to Aelita.

 Relationship Point Choices:
 - It was nothing..
 (Ren +2, Aelita +2)
 - Kinda uncomfortable.
 (Ren +1, Aelita +1)
 - Uhh what's happening?
 (Neutral)

-After a scene you’ll be taken into a battle.
+After a scene you'll be taken into a battle.
 Head upstairs to talk to Aelita and sleep, then defeat the three Xen grunts downstairs disguised as Ghost types.
 Upstairs, head into the room at the top.
 When you regain control, beat the trainer.